UrbanWarlockGames/nakama/abilities.md

 ## Affinities

-When creating an Power, you may choose which Attribute you use when you make an Power roll.
+When creating a Power, you may choose which Attribute you use when you make a Power roll.
 Each Attribute has an Affinity, a special upgrade that applies to all Abilities that use that Attribute.
 The usage of any associated Affinity actions is shared across all Abilities using that Attribute.
 Any Free Alterations with cumulative costs give you the first Rank of that Alteration for free, meaning you must use the Rank II Alteration if you purchase the upgrade.

 ### Body
 - Might: Free Alteration (Size) — +1 Size of Target.
 - Agility: Finesse — Once per Episode, you may use an Agility Power as swift action.
 If that Power or Interaction is already a minor action, it becomes a free action instead.
-- Fitness: Overdrive — Once per Episode, when you roll an Power using Fitness, you may suffer Strain equal to your Level to increase the Hit Tier by one step.
+- Fitness: Overdrive — Once per Episode, when you roll a Power using Fitness, you may suffer Strain equal to your Level to increase the Hit Tier by one step.
 If you reach 0 Stamina, any leftover damage becomes Health or Morale damage (your choice).

 ### Mind
-- Knowledge: Elemental Affinity — When you create an Power using Knowledge, you may add one Elemental Trait for 1 PP. Any contact conditions are applied on a Hit and the Vulnerability Condition on a Strong Hit.
+- Knowledge: Elemental Affinity — When you create a Power using Knowledge, you may add one Elemental Trait for 1 PP. Any contact conditions are applied on a Hit and the Vulnerability Condition on a Strong Hit.
 If the Target has a Vulnerability to the damage type, it is applied on a Hit+ instead.
 - Perception: Free Alteration (Range) — +1 Range.
 - Willpower: Free Alteration (Duration) — +1 Duration.